anamargaridarl/flink-streaming-poc/README.md

 ### Runner

-The runner container makes use of the Flink CLI to send jobs to the Flink running environment.
-Your job's code should be in the ``transformations/`` folder.
+We define a separate runner container to submit jobs without interfering with the Flink cluster.
+The Flink cluster consists of a JobManager, responsible for job scheduling and coordination, and TaskManagers, which handle execution.
+This separation allows for greater flexibility in configuring job submission strategies, retry logic, and dependencies within the runner container.

-In the docker-compose make sure that the runner ```command``` points to the code you want to run.
-To send a job start the container.
-It will stop once it finishes.
+The runner container uses the Flink CLI to submit jobs.
+To execute a job, ensure that your code is placed inside the transformations/ directory.
+In your Docker Compose configuration, set the command field to the path of the job you want to run.
+The runner container will automatically stop once the job completes.

 e.g. to run a pyflink transformation
 ```